afeezazeez/cart-analytics/README.md

 ## Shop API

 ## Description
 This project was built with Laravel and MYSQL.
+In this project, A user can log in and add products to cart,remove (if they wish) and also checkout.
+A user sample test credentials is given below.
+An admin can also login and view all list of products that were added to cart but removed before checkout.
+A sample admin test credentials is also given below.
-In this project, an api that helps sales team(admin) know which items were added to a basket, but removed before checkout was created.
-Below are other set of endpoints that were created to achieve the desired result
+Below are all the of endpoints that were created to achieve the desired result

 - An api for users (admin and regular users) to login
 - An api for users (admin and regular users) to logout